pawn-lang/compiler/readme.md

 sections for platform-specific installation instructions.

-**Note:** You will _probably_ get warnings/errors/fatals when you first build with this compiler — you need to add the `-Z+` flag to your build configuration or add `#pragma compat`.
+**Note:** You will _probably_ get warnings/errors/fatals when you first build with this compiler — you need to add the `-Z` flag to your build configuration or add `#pragma compat`.
 See [this page][compat] for more information.

 You can also get the latest development binaries for Windows on